 Is it time to ditch Frameworks?
 Monday, 29 October 2018

 Exploring life beyond PHP Sunday, 17 June 2018

 After 20 years, I’m defecting to the other side!
 PHP is Slow and Java is Fast!!
 Here are some of my thoughts and ideas as I go about ditching PHP in favour of Java and exploring how the world of modern Java web apps shape up as I dive into the vert.x framework.
 I’m not intentionally going to be bashing PHP (although I suspect it might come across that way), but I’m going to try and explore what it is that keeps us tied to PHP even though there are (probably) better solutions out there.

-The movement of the web to HTTPS "by default" is continuing at a great rate (which is a good thing), thanks in no small part to the excellent work of Let's Encrypt and major browsers - especially Google Chrome.
-For this article, I want to run through my solutions for overcoming two challenges I have recently faced with acquiring Let's Encrypt certificates for use in local dev environments and securing web interfaces on the increasing number of devices I have on my local network.
-In both these scenarios, there is no direct connection to these systems from the internet, so I'm going to be using acme.sh and Route53's for DNS in order to use the ACME DNS challenge verification method in order to obtain the certificates.
+A run through of my solutions for overcoming two challenges I have recently faced with acquiring Let’s Encrypt certificates for use in local dev environments and securing web interfaces on the increasing number of devices I have on my local network.
+In both these scenarios, there is no direct connection to these systems from the internet, so I’m going to be using acme.sh and Route53’s for DNS in order to use the ACME DNS challenge verification method in order to obtain the certificates.

 As part of another project I am working on, I wanted to make sure I could reliably test the speed, latency and packet loss of a network setup.
 Not necessarily an internet connection - but the connection between any two devices on the network.
 So I thought it would be a good time to write up a post about the tools I am planning on using to gather the test data.